sleeping-in-bed/pypjt/docs/source/usage.rst

       Settings -> Actions -> General -> Workflow permissions

-3. Select **"Read and write permissions"**.
+3. Select **"Read and write permissions"**
-4. Click **"Save"**.
+4. Click **"Save"**

 Once this is done, you can commit and push to the remote repository as usual.
+Because the GitHub credentials are set in the ``.env`` file, you can use the ``push_to_github`` script to push your repository to GitHub automatically.

 Semantic Release
 ----------------

-This project uses `semantic-release <https://github.com/semantic-release/semantic-release>`_ by default to automate version management and changelog generation based on conventional commit messages.
+This project uses `semantic-release <https://github.com/semantic-release/semantic-release>`_ by default to automate versioning and changelog generation based on conventional commit messages.

 Features of ``semantic-release`` include:

 - Automatic versioning based on commit history
 - Automatic changelog generation
-- GitHub releases publishing
+- Publishing GitHub releases
-- No need to manually bump versions
+- No need to manually bump version numbers

 To trigger a release, simply merge a commit into the ``main`` branch that follows the `Conventional Commits <https://www.conventionalcommits.org/en/v1.0.0/>`_ format.
-``semantic-release`` will handle the rest in CI.
+``semantic-release`` will handle the rest via CI.

 For configuration details, see the
 `semantic-release documentation <https://semantic-release.gitbook.io/semantic-release/>`_.